keirthana/anbox-cloud-docs/contribute/anbox-style-guide.md

 Simple images can be made using an image editor of your choice or you can use [diagrams.net](https://www.diagrams.net).

+### Alternative text for images

+Use alternative text (or alt text) for images when visual details cannot be included in the written content.
+You can leave the alternative text empty if it is more appropriate, for example, an icon that has a label.

+When writing alt text for images, consider the content, its context and purpose.
+It should accurately reflect the content and at the same time be concise.

 ## Redirects

-Add redirects whenever a file path changes as it affects the URL of the page.
+Set up redirects in [`custom_conf.py`](/custom_conf.py) whenever a file path changes as it affects the URL of the page.